1EdTech/openbadges-specification/ob_v3p0/readme.md

   - [Certification Requirements](certification.md)
   - etc

-- The Data Model sections are created by a custom IMS Respec plug-in that reads the data model from the MDM service and renders the Respec HTML
+- The Data Model sections are created by a custom IMS Respec plug-in that reads the data model from the MPS (Model Processing Service) and renders the Respec HTML
 - The API (Service Model) section will be created in the same way in the future.
 Currently the API section is pulled in from [api.md](api.md)
-- As the spec nears IMS Candidate Final status, we will likely split up the single document into 2 or more documents for smaller sets of audiences
+- As the spec nears IMS Candidate Final status, we will likely split up the single document into 2 or more documents for more focussed sets of audiences

 ## Artifacts